 Mangaladevi Temple, dedicated to Goddess Adi Parashakti is in Mangalore, Karnataka.
-The has its name after Mangalapura and eventually became famous as Mangalore or Mangaluru.
-People believe that worshiping Goddess Mangaladevi will grant you success and prosperity in any new ventures and will protect one against evil influences.
+The city has its name after Mangalapura and eventually became famous as Mangalore or Mangaluru.
+People believe that worshipping Goddess Mangaladevi will grant you success and prosperity in any new ventures and will protect one against evil influences.